JacobChangUCL/miniature-chainsaw/README.md

-# Security and privay individual
+# Security and privay individual coursework
 ## the structure of the project
 ```plaintext
 security-and-privacy/